minio/docs/source/operations/install-deploy-manage/expand-minio-deployment.rst

 :ref:`Server Pool <minio-intro-server-pool>`.
 Each Pool expands the total available storage capacity of the cluster while maintaining the overall :ref:`availability <minio-erasure-coding>` of the cluster.
-Each Pool is its own failure domain, where the loss of one or more disks or nodes in that pool does not effect the availability of other pools in the deployment.
+Each Pool is its own failure domain, where the loss of one or more drives or nodes in that pool does not effect the availability of other pools in the deployment.

 The procedure on this page expands an existing